everactive/dataservices-sample-client/README.md

   -d '{"callbackUrl": "https://[your sample webhook url]", "eventType": "sensor_reading", "enabled": true, "headers": [{"key": "x-api-key", "value": "secret_key"}]}'
   ```

   The webhook should start receiving Eversensor readings within the next few minutes.
-Each reading is saved in a time-series postgres table `sensor_readings`.
+Each reading is saved in a time-series Postgres table `sensor_readings`.

 4. Optionally, you can also register a gateway-status webhook with Everactive using the following command: